8 Tips to Better Manage Employee Time Off During the Holiday Season

 6. Establish Blackout Periods

 For some industries, the holiday season is their busiest time of the year.
-It may make sense to black out certain days from time-off requests, so every employee is available during that time.
+It may make sense to implement a PTO black out on certain days from time off requests, so every employee is available during that time.

 For example, many retail stores need all hands on deck during Black Friday shopping.
-As such, they may black out that weekend from time-off requests.
+As such, they may block out that weekend from time off requests.

 7. Shut Down